djachoc/R-Package-npRmpi/README.md

 ## Installation

-You can install the stable version on [CRAN](http://cran.r-project.org/package=npRmpi):
+Presuming that a working implementation of MPI exists on the target machine, you can install the stable version on [CRAN](http://cran.r-project.org/package=npRmpi):

 ```r
 install.packages('npRmpi', dependencies = TRUE)